NIKE SHAPA SOWETO

 The visual language and architectural graphics flow into the building, Modular facilities have been added throughout.
 The ground-floor adds flexible, multivalent recreational and event spaces, energized and flanked by new and unique artworks and inspirational photos of local sport stars.
 Public leisure and work spaces are joined with classrooms a new maker's space and studio fitted with the latest tech to encourage creativity and foster exploration.
 Upstairs, adaptable dance and boxing studios join the administration and office level.

-C76 Architects & there collaborators have reignited the facility - updating the lower ground floor with public facilities, custom designed locker and team strategy rooms, male and female shower facilities and the all-important tunnel for the fired up contenders to run out to field.
+C76 Architects & their collaborators have reignited the facility - updating the lower ground floor with public facilities, custom designed locker and team strategy rooms, male and female shower facilities and the all-important tunnel for the fired up contenders to run out to field.
 Fueling the field spectacle, added coach and team canopies have been installed on field, with raised earth spectator stands surrounding the games with updated public ablutions and social areas.
 Soon runners will be safely speeding around the softly landscaped and tree-planted site's perimeter 1km cross-country running track, and on the new full sized athletics oval.

 Bringing together the collective notions of sport and community through architecture and design, C76 in-conjunction with Nike SA & Futura design agency celebrates the proud energies of Soweto and its people through the center. a Home not only for aspiring sport stars, but a social haven accessible to all - inviting local social, educational and creative contexts and opportunities to emerge and thrive